jakazmie/AIDays/IntelligentApps/README.md

 The labs:

 ## 01-CustomVisionService-ImageClassification
-This lab demonstrates how to train, use, deploy a custom image classification model using Microsoft Cognitive Services Custom Vision Service
+This lab demonstrates how to train, use, and deploy a custom image classification model using Microsoft Cognitive Services Custom Vision Service